Updated on July 29th, 2022

 1. Cybersecurity risk

 When evaluating performance, you should focus on compromised systems within vendor network environments.
-While breached systems do not also result in data losses, they do provide insight into how vendors identify and contain attacks.
+While breached systems do not always result in data losses, they do provide insight into how vendors identify and contain attacks.
+Additionally, understanding the frequency, nature, and severity of these compromises can inform your decisions on whether to continue, alter, or terminate vendor relationships.

 2. Information security risk

-Information security risk refers to ransom, malware, data breaches, and cyber events that occur from third-parties unsecured access to servers and devices.
+Information security risk refers to ransom, malware, data breaches, and cyber events that occur from third-parties’ unsecured access to servers and devices.
 These risks can also come from poor or ineffective cybersecurity controls.
 Limiting vendor access and controls to sensitive business information and customers’ personally identifiable information is critical to ensure your business protects sensitive information at all costs.
+This includes implementing stringent measures to safeguard personally identifiable information, which is often a prime target for cybercriminals.

 3. Compliance risk

 Compliance risk is the risk that arises from violations of laws, regulations, and internal processes that your organization must follow to conduct business.
 The laws that apply to each organization will vary by sector, however, there are some common regulations that span across industries such as GDPR and PCI DSS.
-Non-compliance with these regulations usually results in substantial fines so it is crucial that you make sure that your vendor’s cybersecurity compliance efforts align with regulatory requirements.
+Non-compliance with these regulations usually results in substantial fines, so it is crucial that you make sure that your vendor’s cybersecurity compliance efforts align with regulatory requirements.
+This alignment includes not only understanding and adhering to specific regulations like GDPR, which governs data protection and privacy in the European Union, and PCI DSS, which sets standards for secure card transactions, but also ensuring ongoing compliance through regular audits and assessments.

 4. Environmental, social, and governance (ESG) risks